patst/alexa-skills-kit-for-go/README.md

 *Asynchronous Directive Service

 There is a excellent API description what attributes must be included in responses and how to use the different interfaces in the [AWS Request and Response JSON reference](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html)

+## Functionality

+Amazon has an exhaustive description of the Alexa API including all the request and response objects.
+This library mapped the objects to structs and provides a way to interact with the Alexa Voice Service.

+The connection is either via Web Service for self hosted custom skills or AWS Lambda Function for skill hosted at the AWS Lambda Function service.
+The second option is a easier deployment way because a developer has not to think about valid HTTPS certificates.

 ## Examples